lsomorai/a1-group-3/seng637-a1-team_3.md

 Text…

 # How the pair testing was managed and team work/effort was divided

-Text…
+Our group have 4 members, so we first split into 2 pairs. <br>
+Pair 1: Warisa and Lucien <br>
+Pair 2: Cory and Rick <br>

+During exploratory testing, Pair 1 and Pair 2 both spent about 30 minutes to test the system in their own way.
+Then we had a discussion to compare the results.
+We found 12 defects in this step.
+10 were noticed by both pairs. <br>

+During manual functional testing, Pair 1 took care of test cases 1-20 and Pair 2 took care of test cases 21-40.
+We found 2 more defects in this step.<br>

 # Difficulties encountered, challenges overcome, and lessons learned